-Nevertheless, Lotus kept the faith with Grosjean for 2013 and after a cautious start by mid-season he was showing real signs of consistency.
+Nevertheless, Lotus kept the faith in Grosjean for 2013 and after a cautious start he was showing real signs of consistency by mid-season.
 Suddenly, where he was a liability on the opening lap he started making up positions and after highly impressive races in Germany and Hungary he went on a run of three consecutive podiums from Korea onwards.
-Fourth in Abu Dhabi ended the run before perhaps his finest race to second in Austin - splitting the dominant Red Bulls and holding off Webber in the latter stages.
+Fourth in Abu Dhabi ended the run before perhaps his finest race to second in Austin -- splitting the dominant Red Bulls and holding off Webber in the latter stages.

 Strengths and Weaknesses

 While most budding F1 champions begin their karting careers as young as five, Grosjean was told by his father he could not start racing until his grades improved at school.
-His composure at the top level still leaves a lot to be desired.
-He collided with Ferrari's Luca Badoer on the opening lap of his debut race, and then just a week later at Spa hit Jenson Button, causing them both to retire.
+He has proved to be a fast learner throughout his career, but his tainted record in his first year in 2012 may have been too big a setback for F1's biggest teams to come calling.